RuiHuangNUS/MARS-Reconfig/README.md

 1. No oscillation during trajectory switching after self-reconfiguration
 2. Improved trajectory tracking after self-reconfiguration

-## 1. Project Overview
-The project consists of two folders, which correspond to the **Algorithm** and **Simulation** in the paper that show the following two advantages of our method.
-1. We propose an efficient controllability analysis for MARS using a quasi-static model under control constraints.
-2. We propose a novel controllability margin (CM)--based method for calculating optimal self-reconfiguration sequences.

-## 2. Dependency Packages
-Please make sure that the following packages have already been installed before running the source code.
-* CoppeliaSim: version 4.6.0 Info: https://www.coppeliarobotics.com/
-* imageio: version X.x.x Info: https://scikit-learn.org/stable/whats_new/v1.0.html

-## 3. How to Use
+## 5 How to Use
 First and foremost, the implementation for Auto-Multilift is straightforward to setup.
 The source code has been comprehensively annotated to facilitate ease of use.
 To reproduce the simulation results presented in the paper, simply follow the steps outlined below, sequentially, after downloading and decompressing all the necessary folders.
 All the control methods of different configurations are based on previous works [[1]](#1).

+### 5.1 Dependency Packages
+Please make sure that the following packages have already been installed before running the source code.
+* CoppeliaSim: version 4.6.0 Info: https://www.coppeliarobotics.com/
+* imageio: version X.x.x Info: https://scikit-learn.org/stable/whats_new/v1.0.html

-### A: Algorithm 1 Find Optimal Reconfiguration
+### 5.2 Algorithm 1 Find Optimal Reconfiguration

 1. Open the Python file '**Algorithm1_Find_Optimal_Reconfiguration.py**' in the folder '**Algorithm**'
 2. Before running, please do the following settings: